The Gault Site in Texas

 Below: Both sides of a limestone bird from Day's Knob, this one with a more naturalistic face, but otherwise with essentially the same geometry as that of the Gault bird.
 Note the reflectional (or at least thematic) symmetry, a well recognized hallmark of human agency.

-Below: Left, a sandstone bird figure from the Dave Gillilan cache find in southern Ohio (apparently Late Archaic), about the same size and geometry as the Gault bird stone, right.
+Below: Left, a sandstone bird figure from the Dave Gillilan cache find in southern Ohio (possibly Late Archaic), about the same size and geometry as the Gault bird stone, right.
 This was a popular style for a long time.

 __________________ __________________